wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Update: Updated the miniAudioPlayer-admin.php using the Wordpress "Settings API".

 = 1.5.6 =
 * New feature: Added support for Google Analytic Universal event tracking; before this update the "play" and the "map_download" events were tracked only if the standard version of GA was present on the page; now they work also if the latest Universal GA is installed.